wernerjoss/wp-caldav2ics/readme.txt

 Ever thought about to use your (remote) CalDav Calendar as an automatic data source for your favourite WP Calendar Plugin ?
 Searched for a Plugin that would provide this functionality in the WP Plugins Directory and found nothing useful ?
 Well, in case of 'Yes' to both questions, this is for You :) .
-Just read the whole story at <a href="https://hoernerfranzracing.de/werner/?page_id=1958">hoernerfranzracing.de</a> to check out if this will fit your needs...
+Just read the whole story at https://hoernerfranzracing.de/werner/?page_id=1958 to check out if this will fit your needs...

 == Installation ==
 FROM YOUR WORDPRESS DASHBOARD